hashicorp/vagrant/website/source/docs/experimental/index.html.md

 export VAGRANT_EXPERIMENTAL="feature_one,feature_two"
 ```

+## Valid experimental features

 <div class="alert alert-warning">
   <strong>Advanced topic!</strong> This is an advanced topic for use only if
-  you want to use new Vagrant features..
+  you want to use new Vagrant features.
 If you are just getting
   started with Vagrant, you may safely skip this section.

-  It is also worth noting that Vagrant will not validate the existance of a
-  feature flag.
 </div>

-## Valid experimental features

 This is a list of all the valid experimental features that Vagrant recognizes: